Examples of How to Have a 2nd Layer of Convoy Defense

 The defender has a squadron in hex A32 with orders to intercept (technically interdict) enemy forces (either they started there or entered the hex on the same segment as the raider).

-The first battle would be between the raiding and defending SQs (the raider could use a BM RX to avoid this).
+The first battle that could happen would be between the raiding and defending SQs (the raider could use a BM RX to avoid this).
 If the raider wins, they could then search the hex for a convoy.
 That convoy could itself be defended by ships assigned to convoy defense and/or normal defenses via E6.0.

 The first battle might not happen if the raider encounters, for example, a DN SQ.
 The raid might not happen if the raider loses the first battle.
 The raid might be rolled for, and if the responding forces are too large (or the raider has hit their DI), it doesn't get fought (raider leaves before they engage).
 Note that the defended convoy's allocation could impact responding forces to other raids on the same segment (see below).